MicrosoftDocs/powerbi-docs/articles/powerbi-service-create-dashboard-phone-view.md

 When you turn the phone sideways, then you see the dashboard as it's laid out in the service, not as you designed it for the phone.

 > [AZURE.NOTE] As you edit the phone view, anyone viewing the dashboard on a phone can see the changes you make in real time.
->
-> For example, if you unpin all tiles on the dashboard phone view, the dashboard on the phone will suddenly have no tiles.
+For example, if you unpin all tiles on the dashboard phone view, the dashboard on the phone will suddenly have no tiles.

+## Create a phone view of a dashboard

 1. In the Power BI service, open a dashboard.